davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 In order to be able to train supervised learning classifiers to identify the relationships present in the news headlines, and to link the personalities with Wikidata, we manually annotated headlines with: the mentions of personalities, the identifiers in Wikidata and the relationship between the personalities mentioned.

-We began by pre-processing all the headlines collected using the spaCy 3.0 software package [@spacy], using the `pt_core_news_lg-3.0.0` model to recognise entities mentioned of the `PERSON` type.
+We began by pre-processing all the headlines collected using the [spaCy 3.0 software package](https://doi.org/10.5281/zenodo.1212303){:target="_blank"}[^16], and the `pt_core_news_lg-3.0.0` model to recognise named-entities of the `PERSON` type.
 For each recognised entity we tried to find its corresponding identifier in Wikidata by querying the index described in [Section 3](#sec_kb) and assuming that in the list of results the first is the correct identifier associated with the entity.
 We then selected the titles for annotation, including only titles referring to at least two personalities.

 In the annotation process all the titles were loaded into the [Argilla](https://argilla.io/){:target="_blank"} annotation tool, and using the graphical interface we selected titles to annotate.